 Carpet flooring adds depth, color and interest to a boho space.
 Pattern carpet can provide intricate designs and colors, while frieze carpeting adds softness and texture.
 Again, there’s no right or wrong answer here — choose a carpet color and texture that flows with your decor and taste.

 Just bear in mind that if you ever decide to change your room’s style, carpeting may not complement every type.
 That’s why many people choose wood or tile flooring, then pair it with a colorful area rug for a perfectly bohemian flair.
 Choose a floral or geometric pattern to really sell the look!

 Embrace Boho Style With 50 Floor

 You don’t even have to leave your home to take advantage of our professional service.
 Our team is dedicated to making your home redesign process as convenient as possible, so we offer at-home consultations.
-You can look at your options in your space so you’ll know exactly what to expect.
+You can browse flooring options in your space so you’ll know exactly what to expect.
 Schedule an in-home consultation today to start creating the bohemian home design you’ve always wanted!